juseg/bowdoin/articles/temperature/response-referee1.rst

       full-depth warming by latent heat released by meltwater re-freezing.
 This would be worthy of brief mention.*

+   Thank you very much for your supportive and constructive rewiew!
+Your last point on cooling near the bed is of course a valid concern, for which we can think of several explanations.

+   - Late refreezing occurs for some sensors even after several months (up to 15 months for LT02).
+Even after refreezing, temperatures in the borehole continue to cool down slowly towards an equilibrium with the surrounding ice (following an S-curve).
+Regarding the profile plots it was not possible to choose a start date that would exclude the initial refreezing phase of basal sensors while leaving enough data to display warming trends of other sensors.

+   - Vertical diffusion may be enhanced by basal melt affecting the distance between sensors.

+   - Cable stretching, likely to occur near the base due to horizontal shear, yields to increased cable lenght and decreased diametre which both contribute to increased resistance.
+An increased resistance would yield a decreased apparent temperature (Eqn 1).

+   The later explanation, which we think is the most probable, was briefly mentioned at the end of the results section.
+That statement was removed and replaced by a short paragraph in the discussion section on "theoretical warming".

 **Q3 Please comment on the methods, results and data interpretation.
 If there are any objective errors, or if the conclusions are not supported, you should detail your concerns.**